igniterealtime/Smack/documentation/providers.md

 IQ Providers
 ------------

-The IQ provider class must implement the IQProvider interface.
+The IQ provider class must extend the IQProvider abstract class.
 Each IQProvider is responsible for parsing the raw XML stream to create an IQ instance.

 You can also create an introspection provider (`provider.IntrospectionProvider.IQIntrospectionProvider`).
-Which uses, bean introspection to try to automatically set properties of the IQ instance using the values found in the IQ packet XML.
+Which uses bean introspection to try to automatically set properties of the IQ instance using the values found in the IQ packet XML.
 For example, an XMPP time packet resembles the following: